 If you incorporate exercise and stretches into your daily routine and follow an evidence-based OMS lifestyle you may be able to reduce the effects of spasticity without needing medication.
 But many people with MS use medication to help improve their symptoms, such as Baclofen or CBD oil.

-Our evidence-based, 7-Step Recovery Program combines a number of these lifestyle changes and will also help to improve many other MS symptoms you may be experiencing as well as slow the progression of your MS.
+Our evidence-based, 7-Step Program combines a number of these lifestyle changes and will also help to improve many other MS symptoms you may be experiencing as well as slow the progression of your MS.

 What are the next steps?